 Calling all high school writers!
 Napa Valley College is looking for excellent writing from high school students in the Napa Valley.
 First, second, and third place winners will be selected in each of the three categories: fiction, poetry, and creative nonfiction*.
-Winners will receive one free entry to all public events, including craft lectures and readings, at the 2018 Napa Valley Writers’ Conference (July 29 - August 3).
+Winners will receive one free entry to all public events, including craft lectures and readings, at the 2019 Napa Valley Writers’ Conference (July 28 - August 2).
 Winners will also have their work published in our Jessamyn West Creative Writing Contest Anthology (medium to be determined).
 Results will be announced in early May, and an awards reception and reading will be held at Napa Valley College on May 15.

 Participants may enter a maximum of one story, five poems, and one essay.
 All entries must be typed using a standard 12-point font and must conform to the highest standards of written English.
-Complete an entry blank for each poem or manuscript you submit.
-Your name should not appear anywhere on the manuscript itself.
-Clean copies only.

-Fiction and Non-Fiction: Entries should be typed, double-spaced and should not exceed 12 pages.
+Submit your work directly to your English teacher or mail it to: Jessamyn West High School Writing Contest, c/o Gina Stofan, English Department, Napa Valley College, 2277 Napa-Vallejo Hwy, Napa, CA 94558.
+You may also email your submission by April 10 to firstname.lastname@example.org.
+Email your submissions as an MS-Word attachment along with the completed entry form for each entry.
+Links to any online document storage such as Google Docs, OneDrive, or Dropbox, will not be accepted.
+All winners will be asked to email a digital copy of their work for publication purposes.
+All manuscripts must adhere to the following guidelines:Fiction and Non-Fiction: Entries should be typed, double-spaced and should not exceed 12 pages.
 Poetry: Poets may enter a maximum of five poems or five pages of typed poetry.To clarify: There should be no more than one poem per page or one column of poetry per page even if the lines are skinny enough to fit two columns on a page.
 If one or more poems are longer than one page, the total number of poems must be reduced so that the entire manuscript is no more than five pages.
 Complete an entry blank for each poem.
 Manuscripts that do not follow the formatting guidelines or that do not have fully filled out entry forms will be disqualified. *Non-fiction includes reflective essays, essays on literature, humorous sketches, and personal narratives or memoirs.
 For further information, please contact Aaron DiFranco, writing contest coordinator at 256-7759 or email@example.com or Gina Stofan, division secretary at 256-7726 or firstname.lastname@example.org.

-2018 Jessamyn West High School Creative Writing Contest Entry Form
+2019 Jessamyn West High School Creative Writing Contest Entry Form

 Form can be saved and attached to an email.